camunda/camunda-docs-manual/site/src/documents/guides/migration-guide/chapters/31-migrate-from-camunda-bpm-71/40-migrate-cockpit-plugins.html.md

 ----

-In the 7.2 version updated (and unpatched) versions of angular (1.2.16) and bootstrap (3.1.1) are used.
+In the 7.2 version, updated (and unpatched) versions of angular (1.2.16) and bootstrap (3.1.1) are used.
-But those updates are bringing some breaking changes in some heavily used features like JS promises, modal windows and a few more things described in detail below.
+However, those updates bring some breaking changes in some heavily used features, such as JS promises, modal windows and a few more things described in detail below.
 You might want to have a look at the [angular changelog](https://github.com/angular/angular.js/blob/master/CHANGELOG.md) and the [bootstrap migration guide](http://getbootstrap.com/getting-started/#migration).
-First of all, __bootstrap.js is not used anymore__ (it has been replaced by the angular-ui/bootstrap project) only the CSS parts are kept (and they are being rewritten in order to leverage less compilation and avoid unneeded declarations).
+First of all, __bootstrap.js is not used anymore__ (it has been replaced by the angular-ui/bootstrap project), only the CSS parts are kept (and they are being rewritten in order to leverage less compilation and avoid unnecessary declarations).

 ### JS promises

 The most critical change is probably the way JS promises are implemented/used.
-If you had something like that in the 7.1 realease:
+If you had something like this in the 7.1 release:

 ````javascript
 SomeResource.$then(function(response) {